 You may be thinking “why not start with a smaller particle size, the horse manure will dry more quickly?”.
 Well, trying to hammer mill wet material through a 5mm screen is only going to lead to a blockage of the hammer mill.
 Now that the horse manure is dry and in small particles it can be compressed through a pellet mill.

-If you are considering going to the expense of setting up a pellet plant to process horse manure, you should consider selling the pellets as fertilizer and not as fuel.
+If you are considering going to the expense of setting up a pellet plant to process horse manure, you should consider selling the pellets as a fertilizer and not as a fuel.
 Within the gardening community horse manure pellets are seen as an excellent organic fertilizer and soil conditioner.
+Horse manure is also used as a mushroom growing medium.
 Selling horse manure pellets in 10kg bags as fertilizer will provide much better profit margins compared to fuel pellets.
 The same is true for chicken manure/bedding waste.